PyDevC/.dot/README.md

 My New desktop look will be more work oriented starting from this commit e98bea8

+> For actual productivity you should keep animations in hyprland config as `enable = no`

 ## Key FEATURES
 - [x] Eye pleasing
 - [x] Ease of use